bipulkumar7/Exotel_interview/README.md

-> STEP 1 : On teletype terminal put your given credential with export
+> STEP 1 : On pts terminal put your given credential with export

 ```
 	export AWS_ACCESS_KEY_ID=